Brixham Fish Market – A Fishy Proposition:

 Brixham fish market in Devon has benefited from massive investment over the last few years, around £20m has been spent developing the market and the accompanying services for local fishermen (the market also provides ice and fuel).
 And, last year Brixham turned over around £24million of fish…

 The fish market started in the late 1800’s with sailing smacks landing their catch on the Old Fish Market Quay before the present market was built in the early seventies and modernised in the last few years.
 Now, I believe it has the highest value catch in the UK (though not the highest volume).

 Fish is graded on landing, each fishing boat’s catch is kept on ice by type and grade in their own containers carefully labelled up and waiting auction.

-Our host for the tour from Brixham fisheries, was very keen to show us just how fresh the fish is.
-Much of the fish being sold is from day trips so, when it’s sold it is in a state of rigor mortis and completely stiff.
+Our host for the tour from Brixham fisheries was very keen to show us just how fresh the fish is.
+Much of the fish being sold is from day trips so, when it’s sold it is in a state of rigour mortis and completely stiff.
 By the time it reaches us, the fish has aged for five to ten days and lost that stiffness.

 We saw a huge range of fish on sale and some shellfish (crab and scallops) before going on to the newly opened Crab House restaurant for a welcomed brunch (which was STILL earlier than my normal time for breakfast).

 Thank you to Brixham fish market for an enlightening start to the day!